lytedev/lyricscreen/readme.md

 * [NodeJS][node]
 * [CoffeeScript][coffeescript]

-You can [install NodeJS from their site] and you can install CoffeeScript with Node with the command `npm install -g coffee-script`.
+You can [install NodeJS from their site][node] and you can install CoffeeScript with Node with the command `npm install -g coffee-script`.

-Run `npm install` to get the project's dependencies.
+Run `npm install` to get the project's dependencies and `bower install` to get the frontend dependencies.

 You can start everything up with `npm start` after everything's ready!